Galapagos cruise guide – Class differences

 The level of attention and service on these cruises are unrivaled, even including an onboard cruise manager.
 This staff member ensures the cruise experience meets all expectations and holds the staff to the highest standards.
 Additionally, the bar is manned by a skilled bartender.

 You have all the same inclusions as the first-class category plus some more.
 You can even rent-free 4k cameras on some ships for snorkelling.
 My personal favorite is the professional room cleaning service, which on some luxury cruises occurs twice daily.
-They do this while you are out having fun on adventures, so you always back to a spick and span room, which is particularly nice before bed.
+They do this while you are out having fun on adventures, so you always come back to a spick and span room, which is particularly nice before bed.
 You’ll also have some tiny surprises, but I won’t give you any spoilers.

 Galapagos cruise ships